stacks-network/docs/_browser/multi-player-storage.md

       </Switch>
     ```

-    This sets up a route and captures the route parameter the app will use as the profile lookup username.
+    This sets up a route and captures the route parameter the app will use as
+    the profile lookup username.

-11. Save and close the the `src/components/App.jsx` file.
+11. Save and close the `src/components/App.jsx` file.

 ### Add a rule to process URL paths with . (dot)